 Muscle Scraping Therapy for Scar Tissue and Inflammation

-Dr. Smith believes that addressing an issue through as many different avenues as possible is the best approach.
-He rarely uses Gua Sha as a stand-alone method, but he incorporates it as part of an overall treatment plan.
+Our team believes that addressing an issue through as many different avenues as possible is the best approach.
+We rarely use Gua Sha as a stand-alone method, but incorporate it as part of an overall treatment plan.
 It often works well in combination with deep tissue massage, active release technique and chiropractic adjustments.

 Are there Side Effects of Muscle Scraping?

 There are some side effects associated with this type of instrument assisted soft tissue mobilization.
 Your skin may be red and even tender following a treatment, but it will fade shortly.
 The application of arnica topically often helps to calm the area.
 Those on blood thinners may experience bruising and should inform us of the use of such medications before a treatment.
 Also, don’t forget that many natural anti-inflammatories have similar effects to NSAIDs on the body .
 The same is true for some vitamins, such as A, C & E.